 The emitter and receiver must be mounted parallel to each other and aligned in a common plane, with both cable ends pointing in the same direction.
-Never mount the emitter with its cable end oriented opposite the cable end of the receiver.
+Never mount the emitter with its cable end oriented in the opposite direction of the cable end of the receiver.
 If this occurs, voids in the light screen may allow objects or personnel to pass through the defined area undetected.

-The emitter and receiver may be oriented in a vertical or horizontal plane, or at any angle between horizontal and vertical, as long as they are parallel and their cable ends point in the same direction.
-Verify that the light screen completely covers all access to the hazard point that is not already protected by hard guarding or other supplemental guarding.
+The emitter and receiver may be oriented in a vertical or horizontal plane, or at any angle between horizontal and vertical, as long as they are parallel to each other and their cable ends point in the same direction.
+Verify that the light screen completely covers all access to the hazard point that is not already protected by hard (fixed) guarding or other supplemental guarding.